Pregnancy in adolescents, a cyclical phenomenon that is repeated from one generation to another in the same families

 The authors note that no educational measures are implemented for socially disadvantaged groups of adolescents and those who have dropped out of school, which increases the probability of risky sexual behavior and unwanted pregnancy.

 There is a need for a complex, multidimensional approach, within integrated public policies aimed at reproductive education, raising community awareness of specific needs in the field and providing services tailored to the psychological and emotional profile of adolescents.

-Recommendations include initiating a legal-administrative reform to remove barriers to underage youth’s access to reproductive and sexual health information and services, by reviewing and adapting the legal framework on reproductive health policies.
+Recommendations include initiating a legal-administrative reform to remove barriers to underage youth’s access to reproductive and on sexuality health information and services, by reviewing and adapting the legal framework on reproductive health policies.

-It is also recommended to introduce reproductive health and sexual education in the school curriculum as a compulsory subject, in accordance with international standards and to focus the curricula on values and the creation of responsible behavioral habits.
+It is also recommended to introduce reproductive health education and education on sexuality in the school curriculum as a compulsory subject, in accordance with international standards and to focus the curricula on values and the creation of responsible behavioral habits.